 At the bottom of the page is a map that shows the location of each plaque, making it easy to find them in person.

-Stuart Rome Blue Plaque
+- Stuart Rome

 Stewart Rome was a British film actor who achieved national fame during the silent film era and successfully made the transition to talkies.
 He was born and brought up in Newbury and eventually retired here.
 His versatile and prolific career is credited with over 160 films.